AdesisNetlife/yawds/README.md

 - Support for environment updates
 - Support both 32 and 64 bits OS
 - Support Windows XP or greater
-- Easy to use from continous integration servers
+- Easy to use from continous integration servers and deployment environments

 ## Installation